rdaum/moor/README.md

 * Embedded JavaScript engine to allow implementation of MOO verbs in a more modern standard language.
 * Extended protocol support (WebSockets, HTTP, etc. inbound and outbound).
 * Incremental runtime changes:
-  * Remove object numbers and replace with capability references.
+  * Remove object numbers and replace with obj-capability references.
-  * Lightweight transient object values in addition to rooted objects.
+  * Lightweight transient object values in addition to rooted objects. (ala "WAIFs")
   * New primitive types in the language / properties.

 ## LambdaMOO is 30+ years old, why remain compatible?